joelcorey/findit/readme.md

 ## Why?
-- Searches Craigslist for information
+- Searches Craigslist for information based on city and keywords
 - Saves times
 - Minimal user interface.